-Compensate those you consult for their time and
+Compensate those you consult for their time and expertise, and share back with them the results from your work

-Seek the advice of people with experience with each of the approaches so you can define the values that guide your work and effectively evaluate the trade-offs.
+Seek the advice of people with experience with each of the approaches so you can define the values that guide your work and effectively evaluate the tradeoffs.
 Compensate those you consult for their time and expertise, and share back with them the results from your work.
 Consider how your work can add real value and be beneficial to those people.